 Best 18-inch laptops (gaming, workstation) – complete list

-By Andrei Girbea, last updated on April 30, 2024
+By Andrei Girbea, last updated on January 14, 2025

 In this article, I’m explaining what to expect in terms of size, screen quality, and performance from these 18-inch laptops, and how they compare to the 17-inch laptop models available in the past (and still available today).

-Then we’ll discuss which are the Best 18-inch laptops of this generation, for either gaming or non-gamig use (creator, programming, engineering), as well as muster a detailed list of available notebooks with these big 18″ displays, to help you single out the device that best meets your needs and budget.
+Then we’ll discuss which are the Best 18-inch laptops of this generation, for either gaming or non-gaming use (creator, programming, engineering), as well as muster a detailed list of available notebooks with these big 18″ displays, to help you single out the device that best meets your needs and budget.

 What to expect from 18-inch laptops?